-Villas in Porec are wonderful choice for your stay in Porec.
-These villas come with plenty of perks, like private pool, garden with BBQ, trampoline for kids, and alike.
+Villas in Porec are a wonderful choice for your stay in Porec.
+These villas come with plenty of perks, like a private pool, garden with BBQ, trampoline for kids, and alike.
 Villas in Porec offer privacy, and seclusion.
-You’ll find majority of Porec villas in the villages up to 15 km away from Porec.
+You'll find the majority of Porec villas in the villages up to 15 km away from Porec.

 This is our own villa which we bought in October 2016.
-You’ll love its tranquil surrounding, far from the hustle and bustle, but yet only 15 km away from Porec, and 30 km away from Rovinj.
+You'll love its tranquil surroundings, far from the hustle and bustle, but yet only 15 km away from Porec, and 30 km away from Rovinj.
 The villa has three bedrooms, and three bathrooms; two of them are en-suite.
 The garden is beautifully landscaped, and it features a private pool.
 We also love covered patio in the back of the house with a BBQ, and outdoor dining area.

-Glamping & Camping in Porec
+Glamping and Camping in Porec